Ahmed-Ayman99/geek-labs-task/README.md

 ## Demo

-See the live demo of the Wild-Oasis Quiz App: [Demo App](https://task-geek-labs.netlify.app/)
+See the live demo of the task App: [Demo App](https://task-geek-labs.netlify.app/)

 ## Contact